Haunt-o/AI-Dungeon-Context-Language/README.md

-		  I wouldn't recommend this unless you have a large amount of memory and are worried about it being long enough for the AI to cut off or get confused about — part of the goal of HCL is to be a combination of effective for scenario creators and readable by scenario players.
+		  I wouldn't recommend this unless you have a large amount of memory and are worried about it being long enough for the AI to cut off or get confused about — part of the goal of NaCL is to be a combination of effective for scenario creators and readable by scenario players.

 	- Your memory should not be just your intro story copy and pasted.